dfelinto/blender-manual/motion_tracking.rst

 Track panel
 """""""""""

 - The first row of buttons is used to perform tracking of selected tracks (i.e. following the selected feature from frame to frame).
   Tracking can happen (in order of buttons):

   - Backward one frame
   - Backward along the sequence
   - Forward along the whole sequence
   - Forward one frame

    This operator depends on settings from the Tracking Settings panel, which will be described later.
    If during sequence tracking the algorithm fails to track some markers, they'll be disabled and tracking will continue for the rest of the markers.
    If the algorithm fails when tracking frame-by-frame, the marker is not disabled, and the most likely position of the feature on the next frame is used.

+Clear After
-- :strong:`Clear After` deletes all tracked and keyframed markers after the current frame for all selected tracks.
+   deletes all tracked and keyframed markers after the current frame for all selected tracks.
+Clear Before
-- :strong:`Clear Before` deletes all tracked and keyframed markers before the current frame for all selected tracks.
+   deletes all tracked and keyframed markers before the current frame for all selected tracks.
+Clear
-- :strong:`Clear` clears all markers except the current one from all selected tracks.
+   clears all markers except the current one from all selected tracks.
+Join
-- :strong:`Join` operator joins all selected tracks into one.
+   operator joins all selected tracks into one.
    Selected tracks shouldn't have common tracked or keyframed markers at the same frame.

 Solve panel
 """""""""""

-:strong:`Camera Motion` operator solves the motion of camera using all tracks placed on the footage and two keyframes specified on this panel.
+**Camera Motion** operator solves the motion of camera using all tracks placed on the footage and two keyframes specified on this panel.
 There are some requirements:

 - There should be at least 8 common tracks on the both of the selected keyframes.